huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 The main thing is to keep the main thing main thing.
 Choose important over urgent.
 Don't sweat the small stuff.
 Don't major in the minor things.
 The trick is letting go of the minors and focus on your priorities.
+[Learn to let the small, bad things happen and meke the huge, great things happen.](https://tim.blog/2007/10/25/weapons-of-mass-distractions-and-the-art-of-letting-bad-things-happen/)